cslarson/dapper/README.md

   - Get dapper to boot in a vm
   - Get dapper to work on raspberry pi/arm
   - Work out way to build/dev on non-Arch system
+  - Get the weston desktop to autorun the menu

 ## \* Disclaimer
 Dapper is a tool I created for personal use.
 I am not a security expert.
 At this point Dapper has not been reviewed, audited, or received feedback from security experts and should not be relied upon until that occurs.
 Additionally, what was considered a principle security feature, Grsecurity/Pax, has recently become unavailable.
 Pending a change in that project, or implementation of a replacement, Linux kernel "hardening" is not implemented.